alirezaebrahimi5/sending-email-management/README.md

 * Change log table columns based on user needs
 * Change number of celery workers based on user account type
 * Add end time with celery beat
-* Draw charts based on performance and sever usage
+* Draw charts based on performance and server usage
 * Use web-sockets to send notifications

 Challenges: